Ranking every Liverpool CB signed since Jamie Carragher retired in 2013

 The £36million man from RB Leipzig has had to bide his time for opportunities, but he looks like a solid acquisition and has slotted in seamlessly whenever called upon.

-He looks especially convincing when partnering Virgil van Dijk.
+He looks especially convincing when partnering Virgil van Dijk, and has been much missed for most of this season.

 4. Joe Gomez

-It’s surprising that Gomez has been at Anfield for seven years now.
+It’s surprising that Gomez has been at Anfield for over seven years now.

 Signed by Brendan Rodgers at a time when Liverpool’s approach to transfers involved a blindfold and a dartboard, Gomez blossomed into a fine defender for both club and country.